TheoGodfrey/CTKOEO/README.md

 # CTKOEO
-temporary website for a new game studio - CT Koeo
+Initial website design for a new game studio - CT Koeo